-- 201. Pre-Prep Adventurers holiday provision remains open throughout holiday periods and the staff are employed all year round to ensure consistency for our parents and their children.
-In the event of a child protection issue developing, the staff will continue to follow the procedure in the Child Protection policy above and contact the Assistant Head (Pastoral), Mrs C Troughton (Senior Deputy Head from 31st October 2022).
-Mr Justin Gomersall (Head of the Preparatory School Division) will assist in the Early Years aspects of child protection or the Headmaster on the private numbers provided or through the Bursar's Office. - 202.
-However, in the event of an issue of concern arising and all of the above not being contactable, the member of staff should contact WSCB direct. - 203.
-The relevant contact numbers for WSCB can be found on the notice boards in the Nursery.
+201. Pre-Prep Adventurers holiday provision remains open throughout holiday periods and the staff are employed all year round to ensure consistency for our parents and their children.
+In the event of a child protection issue developing, the staff will continue to follow the procedure in the Child Protection policy above and contact Mr Justin Gomersall (Head of the Preparatory School Division) or the Headmaster on the private numbers provided or through the Bursar's Office.

+202. However, in the event of an issue of concern arising and all of the above not being contactable, the member of staff should contact WSCB direct.

+203. The relevant contact numbers for WSCB can be found on the notice boards in the Nursery.